LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/Simple Example/Readme.md

 ## Hardware

-In this example three LEDs and two hardware buttons are used.
-One to indicate the connection status and the other two LEDs are for the remote control.
+In this example two LEDs and two hardware buttons are used.
+The LEDs can be remote controlled by the switch properties.
 The hardware buttons are also intended to control the LEDs.
+The built-in LED is used to indicate the connection status.

 ![test circuit](TestCircuit_NanoIoT_SimpleExample.png)